Nethereum/Nethereum.Docs/docs/nethereum-transfering-ether.md

-# Sending transactions with Nethereum
+# Sending Ether with Nethereum

 This article will walk you through the basics of Nethereum to send Ether using INFURA.